Cincinnati

 - Day 1 Arrival: Check in at 21c Museum Hotel Cincinnati, settle near the event zone, and open your first local meal block.

-- Day 1 Peak: Center the night around 2030 Cincinnati Basketball Finals Showcase and then push into post-event fan energy at Braxton Brewing Company.
+- Day 1 Peak: Center the night around Tampa Bay Buccaneers at Cincinnati Bengals and then push into post-event fan energy at Braxton Brewing Company.

 - Day 2 Closeout: Use daytime space for American Sign Museum, then finish with Boca European Café & Wine Bar before departure.